How To Make the Most of Pinterest Predicts 2025

 Okay, we’ve covered how not to use trends.
 Let’s dig into how you can effectively utilize them with a few examples:

-• If you’re in the food and beverage industry, you’ll want to take a look at Melty Mashups.
-Pinterest believes food fusion is going to be huge in 2024.
+- If you’re in the food and beverage industry, you’ll want to take a look at Pickle Fix.
+Pinterest believes pickles are in for 2025 — and this belief is supported by searches like pickle margaritas, pickle cake, and pickle de gallo.
+(We’re not here to judge.)

 Once you have a big-picture grasp of what your brand can authentically showcase and what your audience will connect with, you can put your own spin on trends and create engaging content.